Back & Forth (Aaliyah song): Commercial performance

-After its release on April 8, "Back & Forth" debuted at number 56 on the US Billboard Hot 100 during the week of April 30, 1994.
+"Back & Forth" debuted at number 56 on the US Billboard Hot 100 during the week of April 30, 1994.
 By May 14, the song had sold 31,000 units according to Nielsen SoundScan.
 The song reached its peak at number five almost three months after it was released, on July 2.
-On the Hot R&B/Hip-Hop Songs chart, it debuted at number 13, and peaked at number one on May 21.
-During its chart run, "Back & Forth" ended R. Kelly's 12-week run atop the Hot R&B/Hip-Hop Songs with "Bump n' Grind".
-Additionally, "Back & Forth" peaked atop the Rhythmic chart on July 9.
+On the Hot R&B Singles chart, it debuted at number 13, and peaked at number one on May 21.
+During its chart run, "Back & Forth" ended R. Kelly's 12-week run atop the Hot R&B Singles chart with "Bump n' Grind".
+Additionally, "Back & Forth" peaked atop the Top 40/Rhythm-Crossover chart on July 9.
 Meanwhile, it peaked at number 16 on the Mainstream Top 40 on July 30.
 On June 9, it was certified gold by the Recording Industry Association of America (RIAA).
 By the end of 1994, the single had sold over 700,000 copies in the United States, being the 13th best-selling single of the year.
 Outside Billboard charts, the song reached number four on Los Angeles Times Southern California pop singles chart on June 26, 1994.

 Internationally, "Back & Forth" experienced moderate success.
-In the United Kingdom, the single was released on June 20, 1994.
-It reached number 16 on the UK Singles Chart six days later and stayed in the top 100 for five weeks.
+In the United Kingdom, the single reached number 16 on the UK Singles Chart and stayed in the top 100 for five weeks.
 On July 10, the song peaked at number 16 on the UK Dance Singles Chart.
 According to the Official Charts Company (OCC), "Back & Forth" is Aaliyah's fifth best-selling song in the UK.
 In the Netherlands, the song peaked at number 38 on the Dutch Single Top 100.
 In New Zealand, it peaked at number 48.
-However, the song achieved success in Japan, where it reached number ten.